Difference between Go and Ruby

-- Ruby was developed by one person, i.e. Yukihiro “Matz” Matsumoto, while Golang was developed at Google by the team of developers; those are Rob Pike, Robert Griesemer and Ken Thompson.
+- Ruby was developed by one person, i.e. Yukihiro “Matz” Matsumoto, while Golang was developed at Google by a team of developers; those are Rob Pike, Robert Griesemer and Ken Thompson.

 - Golang is a faster programming language as compared to Ruby because Golang doesn’t need to be interpreted.

-- Golang takes more lines to write the same code as compared to another C-based language such as Python while Ruby is brisk language with useful code generators.
+- Golang takes more lines to write the same code as compared to another C-based language such as Python, while Ruby is a brisk language with useful code generators.

-- For the purpose of testing, Ruby is a great testing framework because testing has its priorities in Ruby and also that Ruby is based on the Agile method, while Golang is not used for testing to a great extent.
+- For testing, Ruby is a great testing framework because testing has its priorities in Ruby and that Ruby is based on the Agile method, while Golang is not used for testing to a great extent.

-- Golang is used to create Dropbox, eBay, and Uber, in addition to Google itself while Ruby is used to develop Airbnb, Basecamp, Github, Shopify, and many more web applications.
+- Golang is used to create Dropbox, eBay, and Uber, in addition to Google itself, while Ruby is used to developing Airbnb, Basecamp, Github, Shopify, and many more web applications.

-- Golang is a Statically typed language while Ruby is Dynamically typed language.
+- Golang is a Statically typed language, while Ruby is a dynamically typed language.

-- Golang has automatic memory management, which can be referred to as automatic garbage collection and automatic memory allocation while in Ruby there is a release of small sets of slots at a time when there is too much allocation of memory.
+- Golang has automatic memory management, which can be referred to as automatic garbage collection and automatic memory allocation.
+In Ruby, there is a release of small sets of slots when there is too much memory allocation.